anthonyrouseau/go-riot/README.md

 ## Rate Limiting

 If a client is created with a variant other than UnspecifiedClient, then calls using the client will be rate limited according to the values allowed by Riot.
-The client is unable to determine rate limiting form the API key alone so make sure to set the client variant if rate limiting will not be handled elsewhere.
+The client is unable to determine rate limiting from the API key alone so make sure to set the client variant if rate limiting will not be handled elsewhere.

 ## Examples